Warhammer 40k Sisters of Battle army guide 2023

 Adepta Sororitas Lore

-The Adepta Sororitas have been part of Warhammer 40k lore since the game debuted in 1987 (there are some gnarly drawings of them purging heretical Space Marines in the Rogue Trader book), but they wouldn’t get their own Warhammer 40k codex until a decade later, right at the tail end of second edition, which introduced the core of their lore.
+The Adepta Sororitas have been part of Warhammer 40k lore since the game debuted in 1987 (there are some gnarly drawings of them purging heretical Space Marines in the Rogue Trader book), but they wouldn’t get their own Warhammer 40k codex until a decade later, right at the tail end of second edition.

 His reign over much of the Imperium became known in later years as the Reign of Blood, which gives you an idea of how well it went.
 He used the armies of the Ecclesiarchy with wild abandon, slaughtering entire worlds he thought had slighted him, indulging his desire for torture, and raising statues to his own glory across the galaxy.

-It was this hubris would lead to his downfall.
-On a planet named San Leor, he found an all-female cult devoted to the worship of the Emperor, named the Daughters of the Emperor.
-Seeing an opportunity to increase the forces loyal to him, he demonstrated a ‘miracle’ by deflecting a las-blast with his forcefield generator.
+On a planet named San Leor, Van Dire encountered a cult of women devoted to the worship of the Emperor, called the Daughters of the Emperor.
+Sensing an opportunity, he showed them a ‘miracle’ by deflecting a las-blast with his forcefield generator.
 The cult, which Vandire renamed the Brides of the Emperor, became his bodyguards and most trusted warriors.

 Dopminica emerged a changed woman.
-She knew the truth and the depths of her error.
+She knew the truth, and how deeply she had erred.
 As wrathful as she was penitent, she lead her sisters to execute the raving Lord Vandire, who was by now lost utterly to madness.
+Goge Van Dire’s last words were: “I don’t have time to die, I’m too busy!”

-This saw the Age of Apostasy come to an end.
-In an attempt to reduce the military powers of the Ecclesiarchy and prevent another Reign of Blood, the Decree Passive was passed, ordering the Ecclesiarchy to have no man under arms.
-Ever careful to ensure they followed the very letter of the law, the Ecclesiarchy kept the redeemed, all-female Brides of the Emperor as their military wing, renaming them once again into the Adepta Sororitas.
+With Van Dire’s death the Age of Apostasy came to an end.
+The Imperial Senate passed the Decree Passive, which prevented the Ecclesiarchy from fielding men under arms.
+Carefully following the very letter of the law, the Ecclesiarchy became the patrons of the all-female Brides of the Emperor as their military wing, renaming them once again into the Adepta Sororitas.

 Since then, the Sisters of Battle have thrived, both as internal regulators for the Ecclesiarchy, and as holy soldiers, should the need arise.
 Their faith has never wavered, and they can be found on battlefields across the galaxy, clad in shining ceramite and praising the Emperor’s name, forever fighting the heretic, the witch, and the alien.